houen/jobify/README.md

 - Small overhead added: 0.06 ms boot and 0.1ms on perform
 - Override perform_xyz_later method with whatever name you prefer (eg. `jobify :do_stuff, name: :do_stuff_async`)

-### Note on instance methods
+### Notes on instance methods
-Instance methods are supported by adding a special keyword argument containing the result of `record.id` to the perform method.
-The perform method of a jobified instasnce method will as first thing call `MyClass.find(id)` to fetch the record.
+Instance methods are supported by adding a special keyword argument to `JobifySingletonMethod_xyz_Job#perform`.
+The first thing `#perform_xyz_later` does is get the id of the instance via `#id`.
-The instance method is then run on the record.
+This id is passed to `#perform_later` of the job as an extra argument.
+The perform method uses this to find the record, and then run the instance method on the record.

-If you class does not supply `#id` and `.find(id)` methods, you will need to provide them to use with instance methods.
+In short: If your model classes do not inherit from ApplicationRecord and do not supply `#id` and `.find(id)` methods, you will need to add them to use `jobify` on instance methods.

 ## Installation